 - Use objects symbolically in play

 Learn more about U-GRO Learning Centres’ toddler program, which focuses on classroom experiences designed to meet and exceed social-emotional development milestones.
 Want to learn more about social-emotional development?
-Stay tuned for an upcoming blog post on milestones in preschoolers!
+Read our blog post on milestones in preschoolers!